Donald L. Tucker Civic Center: History

 The arena was named the Donald L. Tucker Civic Center in 1977 in honor of Donald L. Tucker, Esq., a former Speaker of the Florida House of Representatives and Special Ambassador for the United States to the Dominican Republic.
 Upon opening, the venue was named the Tallahassee-Leon County Civic Center.
 In 2001, the Florida Senate proposed reverting the civic center to its original name; however, this provision was vetoed.
 The center reverted to its original name in January 2012.
 The venue was owned by the Tallahassee Leon County Civic Center Authority until 2012.

 The Civic Center has been the home to many sports teams.
-It has had WCW Thunder, WWF SmackDown! and WWE Live Events, including men's and women's basketball tournaments.
+It has previously played host to tapings of WCW Thunder and WWF SmackDown!, WWE Live Events, men's and women's basketball tournaments and the inaugural League of Legends Mid-Season Invitational in 2015.
 It is also home to the Florida State Seminoles men's and women's basketball teams.
 Before they moved, it was also host to the Tallahassee Tiger Sharks ice hockey team of the ECHL.
 Other professional teams that called the center home included the Tallahassee Thunder of AF2 and the Tallahassee Scorpions soccer team of the EISL.
 In 2007 it was home to the Tallahassee Titans of the American Indoor Football Association.
 The team then left the AIFL for the World Indoor Football League but then folded after the owner failed to acquire enough capital to finance the team.
 The WIFL then folded as other members jumped to other leagues.
 The Tallahassee Tigers were a planned ABA team that could not find a home in the arena due to the Seminoles' basketball season conflicting with the Tigers' schedule.
 As a result, the team never made their anticipated 2007 debut in the ABA.